SL-1: Reactor principles and events

-SL-1 was constructed with a main central control rod that was capable of producing a very large excess reactivity if it were completely removed.
+SL-1 was built with a main central control rod that could produce a very large excess reactivity if it were completely removed.
 The extra rod worth was in part due to the decision to load only 40 of the 59 fuel assemblies with nuclear fuel, thus making the prototype reactor core more active in the center.
 In normal operation control rods are withdrawn only far enough to generate sufficient reactivity for a sustained nuclear reaction and power generation.
 In this accident, however, the additional reactivity was enough to take the reactor prompt critical within an estimated 4 milliseconds.
 That was too fast for the heat from the fuel to permeate the aluminum cladding and boil enough water to fully stop the power growth in all parts of the core via negative moderator temperature and void feedback.

 Post-accident analysis concluded that the final control method (i.e., dissipation of the prompt critical state and the end of the sustained nuclear chain reaction) occurred by means of catastrophic core disassembly: destructive melting, vaporization, and consequent conventional explosive expansion of the parts of the reactor core where the greatest amount of heat was being produced most quickly.
 It was estimated that this core heating and vaporization process happened in about 7.5 milliseconds, before enough steam had been formed to shut down the reaction, beating the steam shutdown by a few milliseconds.
 A key statistic makes it clear why the core blew apart: the reactor designed for a 3 MW power output operated momentarily at a peak of about 20 GW, a power density over 6,000 times higher than its safe operating limit.
 This criticality accident is estimated to have produced 4.4 × 1018 fissions, or about 133 MJ energy.